 - Peel the carrots and cut off the tops.
 I used a mandolin to slice my peeled carrots into ⅛ inch strips, but you’re welcome to use a sharp knife and plenty of patience.
 Either way, thinly slice the carrots length-wise.

-- Create rows of orange and red carrot strips stretching the length of the tart pan.
+- Create rows of orange, white, and red carrot strips stretching the length of the tart pan.
 Alternate colors every ¼ – ½ inch, depending on how stripey you want it to look.
 You want the carrots to stand up in neat rows, but they don’t need to be crammed in super tight.
 Remember, you want a tiny bit of gap so the egg, cheese, and herbs can dribble down and flavor the tart.

 - Speaking of which, once your carrots are in place, whisk together your egg, rosemary, thyme, salt, pepper, and cheese.